Nuclear Surface Warfare Officer transitioning into cybersecurity

-Celine Tannous combines high-reliability leadership with hands-on defensive cyber work.
+Celine Tannous combines technical naval leadership with cybersecurity engineering and cyber defense work.

-Areas of focus Cybersecurity Engineering • Detection Engineering • SOC / Blue Team • Security Operations
+Areas of focus Security Engineering • Detection Engineering • Cyber Defense • Adversary Emulation

-Proof of work GitHub-based lab projects, detections, write-ups, and defensive validation work.
+Proof of work GitHub-documented detection engineering, technical analysis, and defensive validation work.

 20-person leadership Led a technical division responsible for critical electrical systems.